-- who will have access to your body or the material you have donated; and - for which types of courses your body or material may be used.
+- who will have access to your body or the material you have donated; and - the types of courses your body or material may be used for.

-You should also be told of any reasons why your body donation may not be accepted for anatomical research.
 Organisations may also provide human tissue and other resources to other teachers, researchers or organisations.
 Where they do this, they can charge to recover their costs.
 For example, they may charge to cover the costs of transporting and embalming bodies, or preparing tissue samples for use.
 You should receive clear information about:

-- who they may supply your body or tissue to, including whether they supply to commercial organisations; - the range of activities and researchers they supply; and how and why they charge.
+- who they may supply your body or tissue to, including whether they supply to commercial organisations; - the range of activities and researchers they supply; and - how and why they charge.